 No. Children on pediatric hospice are allowed to participate in what is called “concurrent care.”
 This means that they may continue to receive curative treatments and therapies, like chemotherapy, artificial nutrition and ventilator support.
 Children may continue receiving the comfort care and care coordination that is the hallmark of hospice.

 Gilchrist Kids is uniquely positioned to provide care wherever your child is currently residing.
 Although most of the team’s visits will occur in your home, team members will visit the child and family in the hospital or medical clinic where the child is receiving care.
 In addition, Gilchrist provides respite care and acute inpatient care at Gilchrist Center Baltimore.

 Absolutely not.
 Gilchrist Kids is aware of the valuable support and guidance your medical team has provided during such a difficult time and considers that team part of ours, working together in the best interests of your child and family.

 If the treatments for your child’s conditions are no longer restoring or maintaining his or her health and your child is experiencing significant decline, you may want to consider hospice care.
 For your child to be admitted to hospice, a doctor must certify that your child likely has six months or less to live.

-Medicaid and most private insurers will pay the cost of hospice services, but Gilchrist Kids will provide care to any eligible individual regardless of insurance or ability to pay.
+Medicaid and most private insurers will pay the cost of hospice services.
+Gilchrist Kids will handle all the billing and payment services as they relate to the life-limiting diagnosis.
+We will provide care to any eligible individual regardless of insurance or ability to pay.
 Through the generosity of our donors, Gilchrist Kids is able to offer financial assistance for those with no or inadequate insurance.